GLOBAL MARKETS-Fed keeps lid on dollar, yields; Greece hurts stocks

 Wall Street was called to open flat on Thursday.
 The Dow and S&P added 0.2 percent on Wednesday after the Fed’s statement and comments from Fed chair Janet Yellen.

-The 10-year U.S. Treasury yield, which hit an eight-month high last week, fell as low as 2.26 percent, a two-week low.
-The 2-year yield also hit a two-week low at 0.63 percent, marking a post-Fed decline of as much as 10 basis points.
+The 10-year U.S. Treasury yield, which hit an eight-month high last week, fell as low as 2.27, a two-week low.
+The 2-year yield also hit a two-week low at 0.635 percent, marking a post-Fed decline of as much as 10 basis points.

+The fall in U.S. yields put the dollar under pressure, sending the greenback down 0.4 percent against the yen to 122.95 yen.
+That offset the Greek effect on the euro, and the single currency rose 0.2 percent to $1.1360.

-The Fed’s stance tripped up some investors, who had expected the central bank to signal a rate hike as early as September.
-Goldman Sachs pushed back its forecast for the first increase to December from September.
+The Fed’s stance had tripped up some investors, who had expected the central bank to signal a rate hike as early as September.
+Goldman Sachs pushed back their forecast for the first rate hike to December from September.

 “We had viewed a clear signal for a September hike at the June meeting as close to a necessary condition for the FOMC to actually hike in September, but the committee did not lay that groundwork,” chief U.S. economist Jan Hatzius wrote in a note.

-Other countries’ yields also fell, and investors demanded a bigger premium for holding the bonds of countries such as Spain over safe-haven Germany.
-The 10-year Spanish/German spread widened as much as 8 basis points to 158 basis points before settling back to unchanged on the day.
+Other countries’ yields also fell, but investors demanded a bigger premium for holding the bonds of countries such as Spain over safe-haven Germany.
+The 10-year Spanish/German spread widened 5 basis points to 155 basis points.

-Spot gold also got a boost from the weaker dollar and lower U.S. interest rate environment, rising $11 to $1,195 an ounce .
+Spot gold got a boost from the weaker dollar and lower U.S. interest rate environment, rising $5 to $1,189 an ounce.
 (Additional reporting by Shinichi Saoshiro and Lisa Twaronite in Tokyo; Editing by Larry King; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)